-- Flowers like zinnias and marigolds, as well as veggies like tomatoes, peppers, and herbs such as basil and rosemary, are container champs.
+- Flowers like zinnias and marigolds, as well as veggies like tomatoes, peppers, and herbs such as basil and thyme, are container champs.

-- On the other hand, pumpkins, melons, cauliflower, and cucumbers are best left to roam freely in the garden.
+- On the other hand, pumpkins, melons, and cauliflower are best left to roam freely in the garden.

 You can even try your hand at cultivating some dwarf fruit trees for a unique touch.
 Just remember to be practical with your plant choices, making sure they can comfortably coexist in the space you’ve designated.
 Learn more about some of the best plants for containers here.

-And remember to be realistic with the amount of plants you select and make sure they can all fit in the allotted space you have.
+And remember to make sure the plants you want can all fit in the allotted space you have.

 Along with the many different plants you can choose from, there’s also a lot of containers that plants can grow in.
-Here are a few things you should consider:
+Our favorite containers are grow bags and here’s why:

 Step 4: Add potting mix

 Regular garden soil doesn’t have drainage, aeration, moisture control or nutrients necessary for potted plants.
-Go with a potting mix—not potting soil.
+Go with a potting mix—not potting soil—or compost.
 The mix should hold moisture and nutrients around your plant’s roots, be light and airy and provide structure for your plants.